 - Idiopathic (we don’t really know!)

 The hip joint is the most stable joint in the body, and is essential for locomotion!
-Many muscles, ligaments and tendons make up this complex joint, and as such, there are 18 bursa throughout the hip joint to help ensure smooth movement.
-Three of these bursa are particularly prone to bursitis.
+Many muscles, ligaments, and tendons make up this complex joint, and as such, there is 18 bursae throughout the hip joint to help ensure smooth movement.
+Three of these bursae are particularly prone to bursitis.